 Because of many things, Haworth is a great place for families with children to consider.
 First of all, many other families with children live here, making Haworth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Haworth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Haworth’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In Haworth, a lot of people use the bus to get to work every day though Haworth is a relatively small borough.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Haworth has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 Haworth is an extremely ethnically-diverse borough.
 The people who call Haworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haworth residents report their race to be White, followed by Asian.
 Important ancestries of people in Haworth include Italian, German, Irish, English, and Polish.